-The College has recently been revalidated to award Foundation Degrees until 31st July 2023.
+The College is approved to award Foundation Degrees until 31st July 2023.
 At this moment in time, we consider this to be a low risk to the organisation.
 Should the College lose its Foundation Degree Awarding Powers, we would seek to gain approval from our partnership with the OU or other HEI providers.